-This guide covers what you need to know if you are an employee that did not report an accident at work that resulted in you suffering some kind of injury.
+This guide covers what you need to know if you are an employee who did not report an accident that resulted in you suffering some injury.
 Reporting incidents at work is important and is required by law.
 However, if you are an employee that did not report injury and wish to make an injury claim against your employer, then you might think you wouldn’t have a chance.
 This is not necessarily the case, however.
-There are some incidences that allow you to make a claim despite not reporting the incident at the time.
+Some incidences allow you to claim not reporting the incident at the time.

-Accidents at work causing injury could include slips, trips, falls, and machinery accidents, as well as manual handling accidents, and work-related illnesses and conditions.
-If your employer is to blame, for instance, because they failed to take measures to lower risks of injury, or they failed to give you relevant training or equipment to protect your health, then even if you did not report the incident at the time, there could still be a chance you might have a personal injury claim for compensation for your injuries.
+Accidents at work causing injury could include slips, trips, falls, and machinery accidents, as well as manual handling accidents and work-related illnesses and conditions.
+If your employer is to blame, for instance, because they failed to take measures to lower risks of injury, or they failed to give you relevant training or equipment to protect your health, then even if an employee did not report an injury at the time, there could still be a chance you might have a personal injury claim for compensation for your injuries.

 Within this guide, we go over important facts about reporting illnesses, accidents and injury at work, answer questions such as ‘Can you discipline an employee for not reporting an injury?’ explain what to do after an accident at work, and give information on how Legal Expert could help, even if you are an employee that did not report injury, but suffered due to a workplace accident.

 If you’re looking into a claim where an employee did not report injury, you may wish to know if the injury actually should have been reported.
 According to the HSE and RIDDOR,

 - Work-related fatalities must be reported to RIDDOR